cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 1. Is bootstrap required?
 2. If it is required, which family does the index belong to?
-3. Can the fast implementation be used?
+3. Can the optimized implementation be used?
 4. If not, should icclim fall back to the safe tiled path or reject the request as unsupported?